wp-plugins/users-ultra/readme.txt

 7. Dahsboard

 == Changelog ==

+= 1.0.75 (05-31-2014) =
+* Improvements - Admin can set how many posts per user and block category selection.

 = 1.0.74 (05-31-2014) =
 * New Feature - Shortcode Option to display description and remove rating stars from public pictures.